Women in Church history: Debatably Equal Partnership Between Men and Women

-Men and women in marriage have an equal partnership in the early church.
-In the bible, there are many quotes that explore this equality.
+Men and women who married had an equal partnership in the early church.
+In the Bible, there are many quotes that explore this equality.
 One authentic Christian tradition is "Wives, submit yourselves to your own husbands, as to the Lord" while "Husbands, love your wives, even as Christ also loved the Church, and gave himself for it".
 Not only are women supposed to love and put forth effort in a marriage, men are too.
 This equality gives a supportive base to marriage.
-Another quote from the bible is that “we are all one in Jesus Christ”.
+Another quote from the Bible is that "we are all one in Jesus Christ".
 In the time of early Christianity it was a new concept that was being practiced and preached.
 The oneness of humankind between male and female was a defining feature of this new religion.
 As stated before, women were given equality by adding the title of deacon (deaconess).
 This tradition continued until the 15th century, and still persists in some women's monasteries among the eastern churches and in Protestant churches.
 In Christian orthodoxy, the function of the two sexes is genuine (have equal roles) and seen as a mutual fellowship.
 Both men and women are to offer love and sacrifice, according to Jesus Christ.
 An orthodox text states that an Orthodox woman should not feel inferior to men simply because she cannot stand in front of the holy altar, for everything in the church is a result of cooperation.
 The equality between the sexes in the Christian church gives women more power and does not limit their potential.
 While some positions were not allowed for women, they still were able to get involved with the church.
 The equal partnership between men and women is not only seen in the religious aspect of Christianity but also in the social and home life.

 Patristic age

-During the early centuries of Christianity, there is evidence of a great deal of activity by women in the life of congregations.
+There is compelling evidence of a great deal of activity by women in the life of congregations during the early centuries of Christianity.
 Women served as deacons and ladies of means like Lydia of Philippi acted as financiers.
 Women probably constituted the majority of Christians.
 Blainey notes that by around AD 300, women had become so influential in the affairs of the church that the pagan philosopher Porphyry "complained that Christianity had suffered because of them".
 Nevertheless, by the close of the Patristic era, a male hierarchy had established itself over church affairs, with priests and bishops running the congregations.

-The woman with the same intelligence
+Women and Intelligence

-For lawyer and apologist Minucius Felix, women are born with the same capacity as men, among other things:
+For lawyer and apologist Minucius Felix, who wrote c.
+200 AD, women are born with the same capacity as men, among other things:

 Since my brother used such expressions as that he was "vexed" and "indignant" that illiterate, poor, and unskilled people should dispute about heavenly things, let him know that all men are born alike, with a capacity and ability of reasoning and feeling, without bias to age, gender, or dignity...